Thomas-Smyth/Original-SquadJS/README.md

 * Discord Status Messages - Provides server status messages in Discord allowing you to quickly find out basic information about a Squad server.
 * Discord Map Vote - Allows Discord users to vote for the next map.

-Each plugin can be enabled / disabled as required.
+Each plugin can be enabled/disabled as required.
 Furthermore, the plugins also support multiple servers, so you can run Squad.js plugins on multiple Squad servers in a single application.

 ## Basic Usage
 This guide will show you how to install and use Squad.js on your server box.
-Given that most Squad server owners use their own server box for hosting this seems to be the most suitable installation option for most.
+Given that most Squad server owners use their own server box for hosting, this is the best installation option for most users.

 Some basic knowledge of Discord bots is required to setup some of the plugins.
 Furthermore, some knowledge of Javascript and NodeJS is very useful.
 If you get stuck on any aspect, feel free to [create an issue](https://github.com/Thomas-Smyth/SquadJS/issues/new) to get some help.